PowerDNS/pdns/pdns/docs/markdown/index.md

 Finally, PowerDNS is able to give a lot of statistics on its operation which is both helpful in determining the scalability of an installation as well as for spotting problems.

 # About this document
 If you are reading this document from disk, you may want to check <http://doc.powerdns.com> for updates.
-The PDF version is available on <http://doc.powerdns.com/pdf>, a text file is on [http://doc.powerdns.com/txt/](http://doc.powerdns.com/txt).

-The most up to date version of the HTML documentation can be downloaded as a tar archive from <http://doc.powerdns.com/html.tar.gz>.